Estimated reading time: 3 minutes

-- Add asparagus, stirring occasionally, cook for 5 to 7 minutes or until desired tenderness is achieved.
+- Add asparagus, stirring occasionally, and cook for 5 to 7 minutes or until desired tenderness is achieved.
 It should be crisp and bright green.
-You can always test a piece before removing from the stove (careful, it's hot!)
+You can always test a piece before removing it from the stove (careful, it's hot!)

 - Serve with more kosher salt and fresh ground pepper, amount to taste, enjoy!